Image: BlueOrange Studio / stock.adobe.com

 Hawaii exchange overview

-But starting in November 2016, to facilitate enrollment in plans for 2017, Hawaii switched to a fully federally run exchange, although that state still oversees the plans that are sold in the exchange.
+But starting in November 2016, to facilitate enrollment in plans for 2017, Hawaii switched to a fully federally run exchange, although the state still oversees the plans that are sold in the exchange.
 In September 2016, Hawaii navigator organizations received funding from the federal government for the first time, as the state is no longer playing a role in exchange outreach.
-Since Hawaii has been using Healthcare.gov for enrollment since the fall of 2015, the switch to a fully federally-run exchange had minimal impact on enrollees and insurers in the exchange.
+Since Hawaii had been using Healthcare.gov for enrollment since the fall of 2015, the switch to a fully federally-run exchange had minimal impact on enrollees and insurers in the exchange.

-- Kaiser: Average proposed rate change of 0% (ie, no change overall, although some plans will experience a slight increase or decrease in premiums).
+- Kaiser: Average rate change of 0% (ie, no change overall, although some plans will experience a slight increase or decrease in premiums).
 Kaiser has 10,062 members (SERFF filing number KAHA-132856398).

 For perspective, here’s a look back at how rates have changed over the years in Hawaii.
 The decreases for 2020 and 2021 came on the heels of a slight increase in 2019, but rate increases for 2016, 2017, and 2018 were much more substantial: